aflaxman/dp_2020_census/methods.md

-Although the E2E test used independent geometric noise for each detailed query and DP query at each level, the version of TopDown for the 2020 Census DAS will likely use the High Dimensional Matrix Mechanism [@chen2015differentially], which may reduce the variance of the noise.
+Although the E2E test used independent geometric noise for each detailed query and DP query at each level, the version of TopDown for the 2020 Census DAS will likely use the High Dimensional Matrix Mechanism [@chen2015differentially], which may reduce the variance of the noise.[TODO: confirm or remove this]

 ### Step Two: Optimize